plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 **Headline:** Open-Source Kubernetes-Native Pipelines

 **Body Copy:**
 Service Hub is powered by Tekton, the CNCF graduated project for Kubernetes-native CI/CD.
-We don't hide this behind proprietary abstractions—you have full access to customize and extend your pipelines.
+Planton provides transparent access to customize and extend your pipelines—no proprietary abstractions hiding the underlying technology.

 **Why Tekton:**
 - **Cloud-native** - Runs on Kubernetes, scales automatically